 PCDE promoted the creation of a Primary Care Research Group within EASD which was accepted by EASD in 2007.

-- to encourage high quality research into clinical, psychological and organisational aspects of diabetes in primary care
+- To encourage high quality research into treatment outcomes and evaluations of new treatment options diabetes in primary care.

 EASD PCDE Study Group (SG):